Melissa H. Smith — Senior Product Designer & UX Professor

 SMITH

-SaaS Product Designer building scalable, experimentation-ready products
+Senior Product Designer — Building scalable, experimentation-ready SaaS products

 I help early-stage startups evolve from MVPs into structured, growth-oriented platforms through system thinking, monetization-aware UX, and validation-driven design.
+5+ years of experience.
+Available for remote roles (EST & CST).

 Selected Clients & Collaborations